Breaking the Circle: An Autonomous Control-Switching Strategy for Stable Orographic Soaring in MAVs: METHODOLOGY

 By relinquishing control of one axis—either longitudinal or vertical—the MAV can passively converge to the feasible soaring area, where its sink rate is balanced by the updraft.
 Figure \ref{f:drawing_sw_hv} illustrates examples of this behavior, two cases are shown: (a) where only the vertical axis is controlled, and (b) where only the longitudinal axis is controlled.

 When only altitude is controlled and the longitudinal position is left uncontrolled, the MAV responds to vertical disturbances autonomously.
 If the updraft is too strong, the MAV is naturally pushed upward.
-To correct this and maintain its target altitude, the MAV pitches down and begins to descend.
-If it then descends too much, it pitches up again to climb, which also causes it to move backward.
+To correct this and maintain its target altitude, the MAV pitches down and begins to move forward to a region with weaker updrafts.
+If too low, the resulting pitch correction will make the MAV fly slower, moving backwards towards regions with stronger updrafts.
 Over time, this cycle continues until the MAV stabilizes in a region where the upward wind matches its natural sink rate—achieving an equilibrium that allows it to maintain position without active control in the longitudinal axis.
-A similar principle applies when the longitudinal position is controlled while altitude is left uncontrolled.
+A similar principle applies when the longitudinal position is controlled while the altitude is left uncontrolled.
 If the updraft is too strong, the MAV is naturally pushed upward; if it is too weak, the MAV sinks.
 By actively maintaining its longitudinal position through control inputs, the MAV can passively adjust its altitude according to the available updraft.
+This is made possible by the natural tendency of updrafts to decrease with altitude.
 Over time, this allows the vehicle to settle at an equilibrium altitude—where the upward wind force balances its sink rate—without direct altitude control.

 On the other hand, when the MAV is outside the soaring region or navigating toward a feasible soaring position, full three-axis control is required.
 Therefore, we applied a cascaded control allocation method that dynamically adjusts the control model in response to throttle saturation.
 The controller initially computes a standard three-axis control allocation.
 If the throttle becomes zero or is negatively saturated, a secondary control allocation is triggered using a reduced model that limits control to two degrees of freedom.
 Crucially, this approach does not permanently disable the throttle term in the controller; instead, it temporarily switches the outer-loop control logic as needed.
-The MAV retains the ability to re-engage throttle input when it is necessary.
+The MAV retains the ability to re-engage throttle input whenever it is necessary.
 This strategy helps prevent the MAV from drifting too far backward beyond the reference position—a potentially unsafe condition—while preserving adaptability to wind gusts and environmental disturbances.

 When the switching method is on, we use only two-axis components from the control effectiveness matrix.
 Depending on what axis to control, we can use two different settings: $G_{reduced_{xy}}$ is used to control longitudinal position instead of altitude, and $G_{reduced_{yz}}$ is used to control altitude instead of longitudinal position.
 In both settings, the lateral axis remains controlled.